-Deploying Elastic Agent on Openshift may require additional permissions depending on the type of intergration Elastic Agent is supposed to run.
+Deploying Elastic Agent on Openshift may require additional permissions depending on the type of integration Elastic Agent is supposed to run.
 In any case, Elastic Agent uses a hostPath volume as its data directory on OpenShift to maintain a stable identity.
 Therefore, the Service Account used for Elastic Agent needs permissions to use hostPath volumes.

 The following example assumes that Elastic Agent is deployed in the Namespace